-On my first day of graduate school our professor welcomed us to the counseling program and said, "Welcome to Therapy; where your life and your relationships will never be the same".
+On my first day of graduate school my professor welcomed us to the counseling program and said, "Welcome to Therapy; where your relationships will never be the same".
 If that ain't the truth, I don't know what is.

 Oakland University; Class of 2010